Gozargah/Nabzram/README.md

 python build.py
 ```

+This will:
+1. Build the React frontend using Vite
+2. Compile the Python application with Nuitka
-This will create a single executable file in the `dist/` directory.
+3. Create a single executable file in the `dist/` directory

+The build script automatically handles:
+- Frontend dependency installation and building
+- Nuitka installation if not present
+- Platform-specific optimizations (Windows, macOS, Linux)
+- Icon and asset bundling

 ## Configuration